A comprehensive ROI analysis of professional web design — with industry-specific case studies, payback period analysis, and investment comparisons.

 Launch and Optimization (5-10% of project cost)

-Monthly maintenance is not "paying to keep the lights on."
-It is continued optimization:
+Monthly maintenance is continued optimization, not "keeping the lights on":

 | Industry | Website Investment | Monthly Maintenance | Customer LTV | New Customers Needed to Break Even | Typical Payback |